 Upon receipt of a valid access application, Council must give the applicant notice of its decision within 20 working days, although this time can be extended under section 57(2) to consult with third parties or retrieve information from archives.
-Processing charges at a rate of $41.20 per hour may also apply as part of deciding the application. [agencies may wish to flesh out this part if they have developed internal policies around section 127 of the Act - to waive, reduce or refund fees & charges]
+Processing charges at a rate of $30.00 per hour may also apply as part of deciding the application.

 Applicants aggrieved with a reviewable decision set out under section 80 of the GIPA Act have the right to request a review of that decision.
 This fact sheet outlines available review rights under the GIPA Act.

 Where can I get more information about right to information?

 • Mail GPO Box 7011, Sydney NSW 2001

 • Visit Level 11, 1 Castlereagh Street, Sydney NSW 2000

 • Call 1800 472 679 between 9am to 5pm, Monday to Friday (excluding public holidays).